 This inadvertently opened up the route to “self-sponsorship” – allowing individuals to sponsor themselves through their own business, regardless of the size of their shareholding.

 As this was never the intention of UK policy, the UK government have been introducing changes.
-The rules changes which took effect from 9 April 2025 has probably had the biggest impact on “self-sponsorship”.
+The rule changes which took effect from 9 April 2025 has probably had the biggest impact on “self-sponsorship”.
 Where an individual makes payments to the sponsoring (or related) organisation(s), these will likely be caught under the investment rules, meaning this needs to be averaged out and subtracted from the minimum salary calculation.
 Other items such as deductions and loan repayment might also be caught under the changes.

-With some strategic planning, the sponsored Global Business Mobility: UK Expansion Worker route could be a temporary platform, used as a “step stone” to other options.
+With some strategic planning, the sponsored Global Business Mobility: UK Expansion Worker route could be a temporary platform, used as a “stepping stone” to other options.
 The route allows individuals working in an overseas company to be sent to the UK to expand operations, with no investment rules as above.

 Other “independent” visa options which don’t specifically require sponsorship through a business might include the Global Talent, Innovator Founder or UK Ancestry routes.
 The former options require endorsement from an approved organisation; whilst the latter looks at an individual and their family’s circumstances.
 In any event, these options generally allow setting up businesses as well as being employed which offers a lot of flexibility.